 The Mary Kintz Bevevino Library was dedicated on Mercy Day, September 24, 1999, marking Misericordia’s 75th anniversary.
 Named in honor of Misericordia alumna Mary Kintz Bevevino (Class of 1987), the Library encompasses 37,000 square feet and offers users a variety of research materials and study environments, including study carrels, group study rooms, and casual seating areas.
-The Circulation Desk and the Alden Classroom can be found on the first floor of the library.
+The Circulation Desk and the IT Student Help Desk can be found on the first floor of the library.
 Nine group study rooms are available on the first and second floors of the library for student use and the Computer Lab, which is also used for information literacy instruction, are located on the second floor of the library.
 The McGowan Room, on the third floor of the Library, is used for seminars, large group presentations and community meetings.
 The third floor also houses the Sister Mary Carmel McGarigle University Archives.

 The Library is also home to the Center for Nursing History of Northeastern Pennsylvania.

 Please note: Currently, our Friends of the Library are on hiatus due to the Covid-19 pandemic.